 Team C: music - ice - centre - request - steal - always - 6 words

 Advice.
-In a class of adult learners, it is better to hold the game for individual scoring.
+In a class of adult learners, it would be more feasible to carry out the competition for individual standing.

-Variation.
-As an alternative for higher levels, the task is to make a cycled chain like this:
+a) As an alternative for higher levels, the task may be to make a cycled chain like this:

 cheese - sea - ear - artist - station - one - near - area - earth - they - eye - year -arrow - owner - error - orange - generous - use - seven - envelope - peach

-This game is also a great way to usefully spend one's leisure time en route, on a beach, etc. In this case, the player competes with himself/herself, trying to make the longest chain.
+b) This activity is also can be used as a solo game.
+In this case, the player competes with themself, trying to make the longest chain.